The-OpenROAD-Project/OpenROAD/docs/contrib/DeveloperGuide.md

 ## Example of Adding a Tool to OpenROAD

-The patch file "add_tool.patch" illustrates how to add a tool to OpenROAD.
+The patch file "AddTool.patch" illustrates how to add a tool to OpenROAD.
 Use

 ``` shell